IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 ```

 ## Artifact Classes
-Examples of 5 microscopy artifact classes found in the SARDANA-097 image:
+Examples of artifact classes found in the SARDANA-097 image:

 ![](images/artifacts.png)
+Classes 0 and 1 correspond to image background and artifact-free cells, respectively.

 ## Classifier Output
 Classifier output should consist of a 7-column CSV file containing Cell IDs and probability scores for whether cells are clean (1) or affected by one of 5 classes of artifacts (2-6).